Equilibrium states for the massive Sine-Gordon theory in the Lorentzian signature: Introduction

 where $\TT({\prod_{i=1}^n} F_i)=\mathcal T_n({\prod_{i=1}^n}^\otimes F_i)$ for $F_i \in \mathcal F_{\textrm{loc}}$, see~\cite{FR}.
 The $\mathcal{T}_n$ are such that $\TT$ is symmetric and respects the causal factorisation property, which requires that if $\{F_i\}\subset \mathcal{F}_{\text{loc}}$ and $\{G_j\}\subset \mathcal{F}_{\text{loc}}$

 where $F \gtrsim G $ means that $\text{supp} (F)$ does not intersect $J^{-} \supp (G)$, the past of $\supp (G)$.

 Usually, the construction of a time ordering map is not straightforward and it requires a renormalization procedure due to divergences which are present when the factors have overlapping supports.
-In two-dimensional theories the divergences present in the propagators are of logarithmic nature and thus these divergences can be avoided at least when the local functionals do not contain derivatives of the field and are polynomial in the field configurations.
-As we shall see in subsection \ref{se:algebras-star-product}, the same is true also in the case of the smeared interaction Lagrangian $\int \mathcal{L}_I g d\mu$ \eqref{eq:interacting-potential} or $V_a^g$ in \eqref{eq:vertex} with a sufficiently small $a$.
+In two-dimensional theories, the divergences present in the propagators are of logarithmic nature and thus these divergences can be avoided at least when the local functionals do not contain derivatives of the field and are polynomial in the field configurations.
+As we shall see in subsection \ref{se:algebras-star-product} and as was observed long ago for the Euclidean case, the same is true also in the case of the smeared interaction Lagrangian $\int \mathcal{L}_I g d\mu$ \eqref{eq:interacting-potential} or $V_a^g$ in \eqref{eq:vertex} with a sufficiently small $a$.
 Hence, in these cases, the causal factorisation property determines completely the time ordering map.